BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing, but definitely bring a light jacket or shawl.
-Evenings in Oaxaca can get surprisingly cool, especially during the drier months.
-Comfortable walking shoes are non-negotiable, as you'll be doing a lot of exploring on foot.
+Evenings can get surprisingly cool, especially outside the main tourist areas.
+Comfortable walking shoes are non-negotiable – you'll be doing a lot of exploring on cobblestone streets!

 safety